RTEMS/rtems-docs/c-user/config/task-stack-alloc.rst

 .. rubric:: DEFAULT VALUE:

-The default value is ``_Stack_Allocator_allocate_for_idle_default``, which indicates that IDLE task stacks will be allocated from an area statically allocated by ``<rtems/confdefs.h>``.
+By default, the IDLE task storage area will be allocated from the RTEMS Workspace.

 .. rubric:: DESCRIPTION:

-The value of this configuration option is the address for the stack allocator allocate handler used to allocate the task stack of each :term:`IDLE task`.
+The value of this configuration option is the address for the stack allocator allocate handler used to allocate the task storage area of each :term:`IDLE task`.

 .. rubric:: NOTES:

 This configuration option is independent of the other thread stack allocator configuration options.
-It is assumed that any memory allocated for the stack of an :term:`IDLE task` will not be from the RTEMS Workspace or the memory statically allocated by default.
+It is assumed that any memory allocated for the task storage area of an :term:`IDLE task` will not be from the RTEMS Workspace.

+The IDLE task stack allocator may increase the size of the allocated memory area to account for the actually allocated memory area.

+The

+* :ref:`CONFIGURE_IDLE_TASK_STORAGE_SIZE`, and

+* ``CONFIGURE_TASK_STACK_ALLOCATOR_FOR_IDLE``

+configuration options are mutually exclusive.

 .. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

-The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *allocate )( uint32_t, size_t )``.
+* The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *allocate )( uint32_t, size_t * )``.

+* The IDLE task stack allocator shall return a pointer to the allocated memory area or terminate the system with a fatal error if the allocation request cannot be satisfied.

+* The IDLE task stack allocator may increase the size of the allocated memory area.

 ..
 Generated from spec:/acfg/if/task-stack-allocator-init